 Grab a date, a picnic blanket, a basket, and swing by these places to gather your goods for an impressive picnic without any of the prep hassle.

 For a variety of bread worth dreaming about, visit Barrio Bread.
-The hardest part is not getting crumbs all over your car and finishing the bread before you even get to the picnic.
+The hardest part is not getting crumbs all over your car and not finishing the bread before you even get to the picnic.

 For more information, visit barriobread.com.

 For a downtown picnic, swing by Fanny’s Cocina.
 Fancy cheese (including house-made La Luna Creamery chevre), cultured butter, house turkey jerky, Bajo Tierra Kitchen sauerkraut, and assorted beverages fill the fridge.
 The deli case highlights local Merchant’s Garden greens and snacks such as nut bars, peanut butter blondies, chia energy bars, and more.